How to Use a Food Scale Properly

 4. Wipe down the apparatus.
 Depending on the manufacturer’s instructions, either wipe down the scale with soap or use a sanitizing spray and paper towel to remove any food residue from the scale and scale platform.

-Should You Weigh Food Cooked or Uncooked?
+Should You Weigh Food Cooked or Raw?

 There is no right or wrong answer when it comes to weighing foods raw or cooked.
 What matters most is that the nutritional information you use for tracking purposes (cooked vs uncooked) matches the state of the food you measured (cooked vs uncooked).
 In most cases, people find it easier to weigh raw foods so they don’t cook more than they need.
+Also, any oil or other ingredients used for cooking won’t influence your measurement.

 Either way, if you weigh food raw, make sure that the nutrition facts gathered for the food specify that it is for the raw variation of that food.
 If you weigh food cooked, make sure the nutritional information you gather indicates that the food data provided is for cooked food.